leov30/mame-datafile-tools/README.md

 # mame-datafile-tools
-batch script xidel tools for MAME datafiles
+batch script xidel tools for MAME datafiles create .txt list, and batch scripts from a datafile or catver.ini

 # usage
 just drag and drop datafile .xml .dat tho the scrip.